 NIC students have access to a range of support services and campus facilities to ensure a smooth academic and emotional transition to university level study.

-Students are encouraged to use the support services and facilities provided and to contact NIC Student Services staff for advice and assistance as soon as the need arises.
+Students are encouraged to use the support services and facilities provided and to contact NIC Student and Academic Services staff for advice and assistance as soon as the need arises.
 Staff members are available for individual appointments.

 NIC is committed to providing equal opportunities for students with disabilities and promotes strategies to develop a flexible teaching and learning environment which is able to meet the needs of a diverse range of students.